drainpixie/blossom/content/meta/rules-to-work-with-me.md

 > _A Latin phrase_ meaning "Before acting, tell"

 <br /> Nobody enjoys _merge conflicts_, _diverging histories_, _force-pushes_, and such.
-And quite frankly, it would just prefer _clear communication_ over doing whatever one feels like whenever one feels like.
+And quite frankly, I would just prefer _clear communication_ over doing whatever one feels like whenever one feels like.

 ### Adhere

-It likes _linters_ & _formatters_, it likes it even more when code is _clean_, _elegant_, and properly _formatted_.
-It generally has hooks set up for _Nix_ users, but if one does not use _Nix_, it always provides the tooling needed to format and/or lint the project in _scripts_.
+I like _linters_ & _formatters_, I like it even more when code is _clean_, _elegant_, and properly _formatted_.
+I generally have hooks set up for _Nix_ users, but if one does not use _Nix_, I always provide the tooling needed to format and/or lint the project in _scripts_.
 <br />

 Touching back on the previous paragraph, while it is not personally a die-hard _functional programming_ enthusiast, it would prefer elegant _declarative_ approaches rather than abominable _imperative_ ones;

 #### Don't

-Imperative, ugly, it-hates-you.
+Imperative, ugly, i-hate-you.
 <br />

 ```py